roanmorgan53/roanmorgan53/README.md

 # 👨‍💻 Roan Morgan
 ***`Computer Science Student `***
 <p>
-    Im an aspiring computer science student looking to work on technology and systems that influence the physical world around us.
+    I am an aspiring computer science student looking to work on technology and systems that influence the physical world around us.
 </p>

 ---